yaopang/Gaze-Glasses/README.md

 # Gaze-Glasses

+## Background
 As technologies develop for acquiring gaze behavior in real world social settings, robust methods are needed that minimize the time required for a trained observer to code behaviors.
 We record gaze behavior from asubjectwearingeye-trackingglassesduringanaturalistic interaction with three other people, with multiple objects that are referred to or manipulated during the interaction.
 The resulting gaze-in-world video from each interaction can be manually coded for different behaviors, but this processrequirestrainedbehavioralcodersandisextremely time-consuming.
 Instead, we use a neural network to detect objects, and a Viola-Jones framework with feature tracking to detect faces.
 The time sequence of events when the gaze lands within the object/face bounding boxes is processed for run lengths to determine “looks”, and we discuss optimization of run length parameters.
 The performance of the algorithm is compared against a bounding box ground truth and an expert holistic ground truth

+## System Overview
+presents an overview of the system operation and the formation of the different types of ground truth (GT).
+The Pupil Labs eye-tracking glasses (Pupil Pro) produce raw video frames (24-bit color, 720 × 1280, 60Hz) from the world-view camera and raw gaze position data at 120Hz from the eye camera.
+The gaze data is downsampledtothevideoframerate.World-viewframes are input separately to object and face detection modules, whose outputs are sets of bounding boxes, intended to bound faces and objects within the chosen set of objects.
+Next, the hitscan algorithm inputs a bounding box and gaze position, and puts out a binary result of whether the gaze position is inside the bounding box (a “hit”).
+The runlength algorithm processes these binary values to determine the presence and duration of a “look” to an object or face; a minimum runlength of hits is required to declare a look, and a gap in the hits above another threshold value determines the end of that look.

+The lighter gray rectangles in Figure 1 depict the formation of the two GTs for looks.
+In one approach, humans mark bounding boxes for each object/face in each frame, without gaze position shown.
+These boxes and the gaze position are then passed through the hitscan and runlength algorithms to determine looks, referred to as GT-B looks.
+In the second approach (GT-E looks), an expert clinical neuroscientist directly labels looks by reviewing the video with superimposed gaze position in a holistic way that would be used in clinical practice.
+In the ﬁgure, the three vertical gray arrows show points at whichthealgorithmperformanceisevaluated.Algorithm bounding boxes are compared against the boxes marked by humans, and algorithm-deﬁned looks are compared against GT-B and GT-E Looks.